1realbzy/Mind-VR-Glasses/README.md

 Welcome to Mind VR Glasses, a mind-blowing vision to turn your thoughts into 3D reality, Tony Stark-style!
 Picture crafting designs, teaching ideas, or diagnosing health—all from mental imagery.
 This repo is the spark; the full idea’s in my head, ready to ignite!
 Vision

-What It Is: A non-invasive wearable using EEG to capture brain signals, decoded by AI (e.g., Uhuru/Alke LLM), and displayed as 3D visuals in VR glasses.
+What It Is: A non-invasive wearable using EEG to capture brain signals, decoded by a cutting-edge LLM (e.g., any top model like LLaMA or Grok), and displayed as 3D visuals in VR glasses.
 Why It Matters: Aims to empower African communities with tools for education (visualizing student ideas), architecture (affordable housing), and health (mental diagnostics).
 The Dream: Make mental blueprints a global game-changer.

 Tech Stack (Planned)

 EEG Hardware: Scalp sensors (e.g., OpenBCI) to tap brain activity.
-AI/ML: Uhuru/Alke LLM to decode mental imagery.
+AI/ML: A powerful LLM to decode mental imagery (TBD, open to suggestions).
 VR Display: Lightweight glasses for 3D output.
 Languages/Tools: Python, TensorFlow, Unity (TBD).